FrancoSpeziali/node-simple-backend-server/README.md

-# Node.js Simple Backend Server
+# Node / Express.js Simple Backend Server

 In this assignment you will be expected to write a backend system to handle saving and serving information to and from a client.